Your health directly affects your performance in (and out) of the water. So this is an important topic.

 These products usually also contain gluten so if you want to be 100% gluten free then research is needed.
 And don’t let buzzwords like “organic” or “natural” fool you.
 A partial listing of product sources can be found at www.celiac.com.
 Another source for allergen-free hair and skin care products is www.gfsoap.com.

-3. Switch teflon cookware to cast iron or ceramic skillets.
+3. Switch teflon cookware to cast iron, stainless steel or ceramic skillets.
 You are probably cooking with the correct oil to get your good fats, but are you using the correct cookware to cook your paleo meals?
 “Nonstick” pans, while convenient, are coated with perfluorochemicals.
 These pots and pans if heated over 500 degrees can emit toxic fumes and have long been suspected to contaminate foods when they begin to chip and peel.

 - Use cast iron or ceramic skillets for cooking